openelections/openelections-data-ny/README.md

 OpenElections Data NY
 =====================

-Pre-processed election results for New York.
+Raw and pre-processed election results for New York.

+Raw data contributed by OpenElections volunteer John Mifflin.